zetavg/chromium-website/site/chromium-os/developer-library/guides/development/developer-guide/index.md

     `--chromium` flag to guarantee Chromium.
     In all cases, binpkgs will be used whenever available, and the build will fall back to building from source if no matching binpkg is available.
-*   `cros build-packages` automatically calls `update_chroot`, which will keep the SDK up-to-date with any possible changes.
 *   By default, packages other than Chrome will be compiled in debug mode; that is, with `NDEBUG` undefined and with debugging constructs like `DCHECK`, `DLOG`, and the red "Debug image" message present.
 If you supply